How Much Technical Debt Is Too Much? A Startup Founder’s Guide

 Who This Guide Is For

-“Should we add AI?”
+• “Should we add AI?”

-“What type of AI feature actually makes sense?”
+• “What type of AI feature actually makes sense?”

-this guide provides a structured approach.
+this guide provides a structured way to think through those decisions.

 What a “Good AI Feature” Actually Means